 70 Soco Rd, Maggie Valley 28751

 A great place to wind down after a full day of fun with Fido!
-The Rendezvous Restaurant and outdoor Tiki Bar are located at the Maggie Valley Inn and Conference Center.
+The Rendezvous Restaurant and outdoor Tiki Bar are located at the clarion hotel conference center and Conference Center.
 The whole staff happily welcome other dogs at the outdoor Tiki Bar.
 The Rendezvous Restaurant menu features yummy favorites like southern fried chicken, ribs, steaks, seafood and the best hand breaded chicken tenders in town.

 Enjoy an outdoor breakfast at Panacea Coffee and grab a treat at the Bakery